-Accurate judgements of student achievement can only be made on genuine student assessment responses.
+Accurate judgements of student achievement can only be made on student assessment responses that are authenticated as the student's own work.
 St Joseph's College uses strategies across all subjects and phases of learning.

 These include, but are not limited to:

-- Assessment tasks changing from year to year; - Assessment tasks that require each student to produce a unique response - Monitor, collect, observe progressive samples of each student's work at various stages.
-This process could be documented using an authentication record, checklist or photographs - Interview or consult with a student at check points during the development of the response to ensure that it is based on the student's own work - For text, analyse final student responses using plagiarism-detection software (Turnitin) - Internal quality assurance processes comparing responses of students who work in groups and cross-marking in subjects with multiple cohorts; - Assessment schedule that ensures sufficient time for completion of tasks and monitoring of development of responses.
+- Assessment tasks changing from year to year - Assessment tasks that expect each student to independently develop a unique response - Monitor, collect, observe progressive samples of each student's work at various stages.
+This process could be documented using an authentication record, checklist or photographs - Interview or consult with a student at check points during the development of the response to ensure that it is based on the student's own work - For text, analyse final student responses using plagiarism-detection software (Turnitin) or other software, if available and appropriate - Internal quality assurance processes comparing responses of students who work in groups and cross-marking in subjects with multiple cohorts - Assessment schedule that ensures sufficient time for completion of tasks and monitoring of development of responses - Interview a student if their authorship of text, visual, audiovisual, performance or spoken/signed responses may have been compromised by, for example by use of generative AI, to determine their understanding and familiarity with their responses